By the Greymatter Technology, Innovation, and Outreach Team

 • Greymatter supports impersonation for additional security, whereby authorization to access a service is dependent on their having already accessed another service.
 Access controls are defined so that if a user tries to access that service directly then access is denied.
 Linking the user and service together provides additional fine-grained controls and is easy to configure as part of Greymatter’s role-based access control configurations.

-Additional capabilities include scalability and high availability features, logging of all authentication and authorization activity, comprehensive reporting and auditing, and integration with security tool sets.
-Overall, Greymatter offers a comprehensive and battle-tested suite of capabilities that support the identity fabric layer today, and as organizations scale and expand their IT environments.
+Additional capabilities include scalability, high availability, logging of authentication activity, comprehensive auditing, and integration with security tools.
+Greymatter provides a battle-tested identity fabric suite, supporting organizations today and as their IT environments grow.

 What’s in it for our clients